-Phase I

-Vacant certificated positions will be advertised and available only for SPS certificated staff with contracts, including displaced staff, in order to allow for transfer opportunities.
-At the request of the hiring team, qualified substitutes may be interviewed during Phase 1.
-Positions in critical shortage areas where there are no displaced teachers will be identified by SPS and SEA for advertising as Phase 3 vacancies, open to all applicants
+At the start of the budget and staffing period, with the exception of positions in critical shortage areas such as special education and in Title I schools, vacant certificated positions will be advertised for a specified period and available only for SPS certificated staff with contracts, including displaced staff, in order to allow for transfer opportunities.
+At the request of the hiring team, qualified substitutes may be interviewed for internal only positions.